jzbor/marswm/marswm/README.md

 It is suggested to use a relatively low number of workspaces for secondary monitors as they might clutter your bar otherwise.

+## Initial Window Placement
+You can specify where windows should be placed initially (applies to floating windows only).
+Possible settings are:
+* `center` - center the window on the screen
+* `pointer` - place the window below the pointer

+The corresponding setting is called `initial_placement`.

 ## Layouts
 `marswm` supports dynamic tiling and takes a lot of inspiration for it from [dwm](https://dwm.suckless.org).